tilde-nlp/domino-e-vas-prototype/README.md

 The implemented VA Scenario has been exported in textual format and stored in this source code repositories, enabling change tracking.
 Additionally, the exported VA Scenario can be imported into a VA platform deployed in a different environment, facilitating the migration of VA Scenarios across environments.

 The VAS prototype has been successfully implemented and deployed in a local testing environment (https://va.tilde.com/api/prodk8sbotdomin0/media/staging/uas.html), where it is ready for end-user testing to gather feedback for further improvements.

+To facilitate user testing, several example conversations are created and included in the folder [ExampleConversations](ExampleConversations/README.md), showcasing the prototype’s capabilities and serving as inspiration for end-users during their evaluation.